Tree Removal Permit Requirements in Dade County, GA

 Frequently Asked Questions

-Contact Dade County's building department for current Tree Removal permit fee information.
+Contact the building department for current Tree Removal permit fee information.
 Fees typically vary based on project scope and valuation.

 It depends on the specifics of your project.
 Some smaller Tree Removal projects may be exempt from permit requirements, while larger ones typically require a permit.
 Use our free lookup tool to check your specific situation.

-Typical approval time for Tree Removal permits in Dade County is About 1 week.
+Typical approval time for Tree Removal permits is about 1 week.
 More complex projects may take longer if plan review is required.

 If you live in an HOA community, you may need architectural review approval in addition to a building permit.
 HOA rules and city building codes are separate, you may need to satisfy both.
 Review your CC&Rs and submit to your HOA's architectural review committee before starting work.